-- 1. Do you ever wish that you were born as a Boy/ Girl. (other that what you are now.)
+- 1. Have you ever wished that you were born as a Boy/ Girl. (other than what you are now.)
 Why? - 2.
 Are you expected to behave differently because you are boy or a girl? - 3.
-Is there any job/profession that only boys can do and girls can't? - 4.
+Is there any job/ profession that only boys can do and girls can't? - 4.
 Are looks more important than behaviour? - 5.
 We can't change how we look, but we can change how we behave.
 True or False?
 Explain. - 6.
-Below are a list of statements.
-Write B or G depending on whether the statements are generally made to Boys or Girls. - Be adventurous and explore. - Don't laugh loudly. - Don't cry, you will look silly. - Be gentle and soft spoken - Be brave and strong - Family honour depends on your behaviour.
+Below is a list of statements.
+Write B or G depending on whether the statements are generally made for Boys or Girls. - Be adventurous and explore. - Don't laugh loudly. - Don't cry, you will look silly. - Be gentle and soft spoken - Be brave and strong - Family honour depends on your behaviour.